tonysm/mytwitter/README.md

 There's a file on the project root with the schema of the database, called *schema.sql*.

 ## API
-There's only two availiable methods, both using the HTTP GET verb, listed below
+There's only three availiable methods, both using the HTTP GET verb, listed below

 HTTP VERB | Route | Content-type | Description
 --- | --- | --- | ---